eqasim-org/ile-de-france/README.md

 - Hörl, S., M. Balac and K.W.
 Axhausen (2019) [Dynamic demand estimation for an AMoD system in Paris](https://ieeexplore.ieee.org/document/8814051), paper presented at the 30th IEEE Intelligent Vehicles Symposium, Paris, June 2019.
 - Hörl, S. (2019) [An agent-based model of Île-de-France: Overview and first results](https://slides.com/sebastianhorl/matsim-paris), presentation at Institut Paris Region, September 2019.

+## Versioning

+The current version of the pipeline is `v1.1.0`.
+You can obtain it by cloning the `v1.1.0` tag of this repository.
+Alternatively, you can also clone the `develop` branch to make use of the latest developments.
+The version number will be kept in the `develop` branch until a new version is officially released.

+Note that whenever you create a population with this pipeline, the `meta.json` in the output will let you know the exact `git` commit with which the population was created.